-As discussed below, a new farm and home supply retail store with enclosed outdoor storage, associated parking, hardscape and landscaping would not be expected to create objectionable odors.
+As discussed below, self-storage facility developments of this type would not be expected to create objectionable odors.

 As a "program EIR" under CEQA Guidelines section 15168, the General Plan EIR analyzed the anticipated impacts that would occur to regional air quality as a result of the future urban development that was contemplated by the General Plan.
 These impacts included 8-hour ozone attainment, short-term construction emissions, operational air pollutants, increases in criteria pollutants, odors, and regional air quality impacts.
 (City of Rocklin General Plan Update Draft EIR, 2011, pages 4.2-1 through 4.2-43).
 Mitigation measures to address these impacts are incorporated into the General Plan in the Land Use, the Open Space, Conservation, and Recreation, and the Circulation Elements, and include policies that encourage a mixture of land uses, provisions for non-automotive modes of transportation, consultation with the Placer County Air Pollution Control District (PCAPCD), and the incorporation of stationary and mobile source control measures.